History of the Aether Theory

 the ability, not merely to change the course of objects (as does

-gravitational aether), but FitzGerald’s aether had the relativistic
+gravitational aether), but to change the size of objects.
+FitzGerald’s aether had the relativistic

 ability to contract the dimensions of any object: contraction